 - Offspring tend to inherit the variations of their parents.

-- Therefore favorable variations will tend to be passed on more frequently than others, a tendency Darwin labeled ‘Natural Selection’.
+- Therefore favorable variations will tend to be passed on more frequently than others and thus be preserved, a tendency Darwin labeled ‘Natural Selection’.

 - Over time, especially in a slowly changing environment, this process will cause the character of species to change.

-- Given a long enough period of time, the descendant populations of an ancestor species will differ enough to be classified as different species, a process capable of indefinite iteration.
+- Given a long enough period of time, the descendant populations of an ancestor species will differ enough both from it and each other to be classified as different species, a process capable of indefinite iteration.
 There are, in addition, forces that encourage divergence among descendant populations, and the elimination of intermediate varieties.

 It will be noticed that there is no element of this theory that is incapable of empirical investigation—indeed by now the published confirmatory studies of this process would fill a small library.
 One can understand why devout and orthodox Christians would have problems; but why Darwin's philosophical and scientific mentors?
 It would seem to be the model of Herschelian/Lyellian orthodoxy.